 Determining Liability in California Pedestrian Accidents

-Your Long Beach pedestrian accident lawyer will explain how determining liability will impact your ability to bring a successful personal injury claim.
+Your Long Beach pedestrian accident attorney will explain how determining liability will impact your ability to bring a successful personal injury claim.
 Before you will receive any financial compensation, you need to prove who was responsible for your injuries.
 Being a pedestrian doesn’t mean the driver is automatically 100% at fault.

 California is a pure comparative negligence state.
 That means you can be partially at fault and still collect compensation for your damages.
 However, the amount you receive will be reduced by your percentage of fault.